Garak: I bow to your brilliance. Though I do hope your mood improves before we run out of workers.

 - Among others.
 When the New Republic finally got a hold of him and sentenced him to death, his request to the firing squad was that they "do it right this time."

-- Beautifully subverted in the third Star Wars Expanded Universe novel, The Last Command.
+- Beautifully subverted in the third Star Wars Legends novel, The Last Command.
 Grand Admiral Thrawn confronts the officer who failed to stop Luke Skywalker from escaping, and the poor sap expects a Vader-style execution like the ones quoted above.
 Indeed, an officer who'd failed in the same thing and then tried to pass the blame had been killed, so everyone believes this one is out of luck.
 Instead, Thrawn promotes him, praising his creative attempt even though it failed.

 [Pellaeon] stood there beside the newly minted lieutenant, feeling the stunned awe pervading the bridge as he watched Thrawn leave.
 Yesterday, the Chimaera's crew had trusted and respected the Grand Admiral.
 After today, they would be ready to die for him.